Bravo (British TV channel): Addition of sports and acquired programming

-"Home of the Brave" and closure (2010/2011)
+"Home of the Brave" and closure (2010–2011)

 On 25 May 2010, Virgin Media Television unveiled new channel branding for Bravo to coincide with a major new series Spartacus: Blood and Sand.
 It involved a new logo to "match the premium content and ambition of the channel" along with a new strapline, "Bravo: Home of the Brave".

 On 15 September 2010, BSkyB announced that it would close Bravo as well as its sister channel Bravo 2.

 For November 2010, Bravo rebranded as Brav-Mo to celebrate Movember.

 From 24 to 31 December 2010, Bravo celebrated its final week with a marathon of its most popular shows called "Bravo, We Salute You".

 On the morning of 1 January 2011, Bravo ceased broadcasting on all platforms.
-The last program aired was series 3 of World's Most Amazing Videos.
-Since the closure, the Bravo programmes (as well as the Channel One programmes) were moved to Pick TV in May 2012.
+The last programme aired was World's Most Amazing Videos.
+Following the closure, the Bravo programmes (as well as the Channel One programmes) were moved to Pick TV in May 2012.

-Possible relaunch

-In August 2013, it was revealed that BSkyB had registered the trademark for 'Sky Bravo'.
+As of August 2013, BSkyB had registered the trademark for 'Sky Bravo'.